 Q: Who can participate in the Challenge?

-A: The Challenge for university students only, and is targeted at those currently undertaking a postgraduate degree (Masters or Doctoral) in a business, science or engineering discipline at a recognised Higher Education Institution anywhere in the world.
-“Current” means students who were enrolled in a degree programme as of the start of the competition, on 1 January 2015.
+A: The Challenge is for university students only, and is targeted at those currently undertaking a postgraduate degree (Masters or Doctoral) in a business, science or engineering discipline at a recognised Higher Education Institution anywhere in the world.
+“Current” means students who were enrolled in a degree programme as of the start of the competition, on 1 January 2018.

 We do accept ideas that have been developed in collaboration with individuals who are not students (or no longer students).
 However, each team of 2-5 people that competes in the Challenge must entirely be comprised of students.
 We allow — and encourage — participants to seek external input into the development of their ideas, as the aim of the competition is to help students further develop and refine their ideas.

 Q: I am a student in Rotterdam, how do I register?

 1. First, register at Studielink as a student in Delft: https://app.studielink.nl/front-office/#52

 2. Your exam committee has to sign a letter that this course is not offered by EUR and that the course is admitted as part of your curricula (one letter per student!)

 3. Go to the Students Administration in Delft (personally) to show the proof of payment of the tuition fee (paid to Rotterdam).
 This proof can be collected from the Students Administration in Rotterdam.
 (Letter from step 2 can be brought with you to the students administration in Delft)

 4. Enrol via TU Delft Brightspace for course WM0943TU (CleanTech Business Study).

 5. Register for the competition on www.cleantechchallenge.nl.
 (Click on ‘Register Here’ and fill out the details)